haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 3. **Awaiting review:** The proposal has been scheduled to be reviewed for a concrete date.
 4. **Under review:** Once the author has delivered a new version, the proposal will be under review until the next available HIP meeting takes place.
 5. **Under revision:** Authors are addressing the issues pinpointed by the HF Technical Track or working on the implementation.
-6. **Dormant:** When a HIP has been under revision for more than two iterations (that is, no progress has been made since the last review), it’s considered dormant, in which case any related activity will be paralysed and the Process Lead will not allocate more resources to it.
+6. **Dormant:** When a HIP has been under revision for more than two iterations (that is, no progress has been made since the last review), it’s considered dormant, in which case any related activity will be paralyzed and the Process Lead will not allocate more resources to it.
 7. **Postponed:** The HIP has been postponed under some concrete conditions.
 When these are met, the HIP can be resubmitted.
 8. **Rejected:** The HIP has been rejected with a clear and full explanation.
 9. **Accepted:** The HIP has been accepted and it’s waiting for the merge into the repo.